-Paris Olympics sweetheart: rugby player Ilona Maher promotes body positivity through social media
+Paris Olympics sweetheart: Rugby player Ilona Maher promotes body positivity through social media

 Maher, who uses the the hashtag #beastbeautybrains on social media, became the most-followed rugby player on Instagram during these Games with 2 million followers.
 She has 1.9 million followers on TikTok.

-She has continued to document life at the Olympics and called the Athlete’s Village “The Villa” in a nod to “Love Island” (she watches the British version, and thinks she could be on the show but “would be bumped off”).
-But her biggest impact has been her messages of body positivity and a two-month-old post resurfaced this week in which she clapped-back at a commenter who mocked her for having a body mass index (BMI) of 30.
+She has continued to document life at the Olympics and called the Athlete’s Village “The Villa” in a nod to “Love Island” (she watches the British version, and thinks she could be on the show but “wouldn’t be a bombshell”).
+But her biggest impact has been her messages of body positivity and a 2-month-old post resurfaced this week in which she clapped-back at a commenter who mocked her for having a body mass index (BMI) of 30.

 “I think you were trying to roast me, but this actually is a fact.
 I do have a BMI of 30 — well, 29.3 to be more exact,” Maher said on TikTok.
 “I’ve been considered overweight my whole life.”

-Note: This story has been corrected to clarify that Maher’s quote about “Love Island” was that she “wouldn’t be a bombshell.”